mars0i/lescent/README.md

 ### What it does:

-Generates a schematic diagram of a random genealogy with fixed population size and discrete genreations.
+Lescent generates a schematic diagram of a random genealogy with fixed population size and discrete generations.
 There are options to highlight or show only those lineages that still have members in the latest generation, and to show how mutations propagate.
 Lescent is a forward Wright-Fisher simulation with fixed population size,